Dherene/ScriptCreator-and-Gfless/ScriptCreator/README.txt

 # ScriptCreator

-Use `compile_to_exe.bat` to package the application with PyInstaller.
-The script calls `generate_build_info.py` which generates `build_info.py` with an embedded license database.
-After running, the generated
+Use `generate_exe.bat` to package the application with PyInstaller.
+The script runs `generate_build_info.py` and then invokes `pyinstaller` using `main.spec`.
+After the build completes, the resulting executable and `gfless.dll` will be located in `dist\main`.

+`gfless_api.login` now accepts an optional `pid` argument to identify the game process when its executable name is unpredictable.